Skip to content

 The mortgage lender also sets the terms of your mortgage, including the interest rate you pay and the size of your monthly repayments.

-Why would I choose a mortgage lender?
+Why would I choose to go directly through mortgage lender?

 Some deals are only available through brokers, while others are offered exclusively direct to customers.
 However, a lender will only ever recommend mortgages from its own range.